ringcentral/ringcentral-softphone-ts/README.md

   - I tried `sip10.ringcentral.com:5096` as `outboundProxy`, it requires TLS instead of TCP
   - I made TLS work, however for inbound call there is no INVITE message coming in, for outbound call "488 Not Acceptable Here"
 - check the code of PJSIP and refactor the code.
-- Let developer check the call info, such as who is calling, who is being called, etc.
+- Provide an easy way for developers to check the call info, such as who is calling, who is being called, etc.

 ## Dev Notes